 The political and economic turmoil of recent months has left its mark.
 The early dissolution of the federal government, the new elections, international tensions, particularly surrounding US foreign and trade policy, and the pressing security policy issues in Europe are unsettling investors and companies alike.

-But while the news situation is increasingly dense, the MA market in Germany is showing surprisingly positive signals.
+But while the news situation is increasingly dense, the M&A market in Germany is showing surprisingly positive signals.
 Current data from Datasite shows: Transaction activity in the DACH region is on the rise, albeit with new demands on participants and processes.

 Deal Flow is Picking up Speed – but under New Signs